Fishing Yellowstone Hatches—Revisited

-Twenty-seven years have passed since Craig Mathews and I published Fishing Yellowstone Hatches.
+Twenty-nine years have passed since Craig Mathews and I published Fishing Yellowstone Hatches.
 At the time, our little book represented the most complete text available on Yellowstone insect hatches.
 It remains so today.
 But much has changed in the intervening years, and were we to publish the book today its list of insect emergences and their relative import would look quite different.
 Following are some notes on the changes we’ve observed.

 Notes on specific emergences:

 Baetis tricaudatus: Remains strong both spring and fall on the Henry’s Fork.
 Fall populations on the Madison below Quake Lake have diminished greatly, yet remain important.
 Firehole and Madison in the Park populations have declined somewhat, but still constitute important emergences.

 Baetis punctiventris: Historically, this was a major emergence on both the Firehole and Madison in the Park, stimulating huge rises of trout.
 We haven’t seen a viable hatch on either river for many years, and would not include it in a book written today.
 Substantial population declines on the Henry’s Fork too.

 Pale Morning Dun: Numbers have declined area-wide over the last couple decades, while remaining an important emergence.
 The rivers that seem to have experienced the greatest declines are the Madison below Quake, Yellowstone, and Henry’s Fork.